-Salmon Coast now has cellphone reception over a very limited area, thanks to a signal booster installed in 2014.
+Salmon Coast has cell phone reception over a very limited area in the Main House Science Lab.

 The station has one generator-powered washing machine.
-Users must provide their own laundry detergent for personal laundry, only wash laundry when absolutely necessary, and should consider hand-washing clothes to save fuel.
-(Sun-warmed hot water is available at the solar shower on warm days!)
 Clothes are dried outside, or on indoor drying racks.
 Station users may also take their laundry, especially large loads, to the laundromats in Port McNeill during town trips.